-With so many symptoms, and some of them pretty unpleasant, menopause can seem like the end of your world.
+With so many menopause symptoms, and some of them pretty unpleasant, it can seem like the end of your world.
 Or at least your world as you knew it.

 Amanda Thebe was a lifelong athlete and fitness enthusiast, but when she hit perimenopause at 43, things went ... awry.
 Fatigue set in, and she found her previously boundless reserves of energy were drying up.
 And, like so many of us, she didn't realize right away that the issues she was having were hormonal.

 And like many women, she ran a gamut of doctors who never even suggested perimenopause.
 Nausea, vomiting, and extreme fatigue led to dozens of tests (even the emergency room!) over nearly two years.

 Fortunately, at a standard well-woman check up with an OB/GYN, the doc was able to diagnose perimenopause after about five minutes of conversation.
 A few minutes more, and she had some next steps to start feeling like herself again.